Skip to content

 - Devote more funds to primary cancer prevention, and to act on what we know prevents cancer.

-- Improve regulations and policies, to end environmental and workplace exposures that contribute to cancer.
+- Improve laws, regulations and policies, to end environmental, personal and workplace exposures that contribute to cancer.

 - Support individuals, groups, workers, communities, businesses and governments, with an emphasis on marginalized and vulnerable people, to reduce or eliminate exposures that contribute to cancer.